Following Jesus in Airth, Carron, Larbert and Stenhousemuir

 A new chapter

 This coming together isn’t just about buildings; it’s about people.
-By combining our resources, talents, and shared faith, the new church will be better equipped to serve the spiritual and social needs of its communities.
+By combining our resources, talents, and shared faith, the new church is better equipped to serve the spiritual and social needs of its communities.
 A larger congregation means a stronger voice, more opportunities for outreach, and a greater capacity to share the Good News of Jesus Christ with Airth, Carron, Larbert, and Stenhousemuir.
 This is a new chapter, full of potential, as the church looks forward to building stronger connections and making a positive impact across the four communities it serves.

 Worship